AjDDcatoria/CITE-Enrollment/README.md

 # CITE ENROLLMENT SYSTEM

 ## Overview
-The Classroom Management System is a web application built using React, Node.js, Express, Sequelize, and MySQL.
-It provides a platform for instructors to create rooms for their classes, automatically generating Google Classroom (GC) instances.
-Students can then enroll in these rooms, and upon acceptance by the instructor, they are added to the corresponding Google Classroom.
+The CITE Enrollment System is a web application built using React, Node.js, Express, Sequelize, and MySQL.
+It provides a platform for instructors to create rooms for their classes, automatically generating Online Classroom (GC) instances.
+Students can then enroll in these rooms, and upon acceptance by the instructor, they are added to the corresponding Online Classroom.

 ## Features